DiogoFTL-Gomes/Cub3D/README.md

 ```

 How to play:
--WASD to move
+- WASD to move
--On Linux with X11 use mouse to rotate
+- On Linux with X11 use mouse to rotate
--On WSL (Windows Subsystem for Linux) → use the arrow keys (← →) to rotate
+- On WSL (Windows Subsystem for Linux) → use the arrow keys (← →) to rotate
--Press E on doors to open and close.
+- Press E on doors to open and close.
--Press Esc or click the window close button to exit
+- Press Esc or click the window close button to exit

 ## Credits